 Blooom can manage your Fidelity, Schwab, and Vanguard accounts.

-Unlike most other robo advisors, you still have control of the day-to-day management of your brokerage accounts; Blooom only adjusts your account every 95 days.
+Unlike most other robo advisors, you still have control of the day-to-day management of your brokerage accounts; Blooom only adjusts your account about every 95 days, if necessary.

 Most robo advisors can’t help you with a 401(k) plan, as those are administered by a brokerage selected by your employer.
 The option to connect your account and get advice within the constraints of what’s allowed in your account can be very helpful.

 Blooom charges $95 per year for an “Essentials” account (personalized portfolio), $120 per year for a “Standard” account (personalized portfolio, auto-optimization, advisor access), and $250 per year for an “Unlimited” account, which includes “Standard” features and priority access to advisors.
 There is no account minimum required, either.
 There is also a free version with significant limitations if you want to try the service.

 Robo advising for your existing IRA and 401(k) accounts